 Shirley Solomon, Board Member, has been a long time volunteer in the Jewish Community.
 At present, she serves on the Boards of two National Jewish Organizations and a number of boards and Committees locally.
 Shirley grew up in a small town in the Mississippi Delta with a rich family Jewish heritage and not too many opportunities for organized Jewish Education.
 She has a B.A. from Smith College and a M.A. from New York University, married Allan from Boston, and raised four children in Louisville, Kentucky; where she was active in the Louisville JCC, Louisville Community Hebrew School and other Jewish Educational offerings.
 Shirley enjoys her four grown children, their spouses and eleven grandchildren and is proud of the fact that they participate in Jewish Life in four separate communities in the U.S.—Boca Raton, Chicago, Las Vegas and Los Altos.
 She feels that having three grandchildren in Los Altos makes her a Bay Area Resident, once removed.

-Wendy Verba, Board Member, is an independent consultant who works with foundations and community organizations to help them design, fund, and launch programs that improve life in the Bay Area.
+Wendy Verba, Board Member, is a senior program officer at the Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma Counties, where she helps families with supporting foundations and donor advised funds make a difference through effective philanthropy.
+Prior to that, she worked as an independent consultant with foundations and community organizations to help them design, fund, and launch programs that improve life in the Bay Area.
 Working with clients like the Jewish Community Federation, Jewish Vocational Service, the San Francisco Foundation and the Walter and Elise Haas Fund, Wendy has developed new funding guidelines, managed grantmaking, planned and executed marketing and fundraising strategies, launched new programs and transformed existing ones.
-Wendy has served as Director of Development for Jewish Vocational Service and on the Development Committee at the Wornick Jewish Day School.
+Wendy has also served as Director of Development for Jewish Vocational Service and on the Development Committee at the Wornick Jewish Day School.
 She lives in Burlingame with her children and husband, Jeremy.